 Local government (councils) can sometimes also provide financial assistance, often through economic development agencies within council.
 To contact a relevant local council, see here for a list of all 79 councils in Victoria.

-$20 million New Energy Jobs Fund is designed to support Victorian-based projects that create long-term sustainable jobs, increase the uptake of renewable energy generation, reduce greenhouse gas emissions and drive innovation in new energy technologies.
-The third grant round is expected to open late 2017.
+$20 million New Energy Jobs Fund, administered by the Department of Environment, Land, Water and Planning, is designed to support Victorian-based projects that create long-term sustainable jobs, increase the uptake of renewable energy generation, reduce greenhouse gas emissions and drive innovation in new energy technologies.

-The $200 million Future Industries Fund is administered by the (Victorian) Department of Economic Development, Jobs, Transport and Resources.
-It is focused on industry sectors that have the potential to drive significant jobs growth and attract investment into the future.
+The $200 million Future Industries Fund is administered by the Department of Economic Development, Jobs, Transport and Resources.
+It is focused on industry sectors that have potential to drive significant jobs growth and attract future investment into the future.

 The Regional Jobs and Infrastructure Fund (RJIF) is the Victorian Government’s overarching regional development package.